Attention Deficit Hyperactivity Disorder (ADHD)

 Want More Information?

 Visit our main website here to learn more about our agency and programs.
 If you think you or your child has attention deficit hyperactivity disorder (ADHD), we are here to help.
-In addition to phone (310-855-3276), we are available via email (email@example.com).
+In addition to phone (310-855-3276), we are available via email (firstname.lastname@example.org).
 We have offices in Kern County (Bakersfield) and Los Angeles County (Woodland Hills), and also provide virtual options for our services.